-- O. Eligibility of Preprimary Children

-- 1. Head Start

-- a.
-Children enrolled in a FEDERALLY funded Head Start AND enrolled in the school district are considered categorically eligible for free meals no matter what the income level of the household.
-Public Law 110-134 makes any child enrolled in a federally-funded Head Start automatically eligible for free meals without further application or eligibility documentation.
-(Reference USDA Policy Memo SP-40-2013) The following documentation is needed for

-meeting this criteria:
+- O. Automatic Eligibility of Unenrolled Children - 1.
+Head Start - a.
+Children enrolled in state or FEDERALLY funded Head Start centers are considered categorically eligible for free meals in the NSLP no matter what the income level of the household.
+Public Law 110-134 makes any child enrolled in Head Start automatically eligible for free meals without further application or eligibility documentation.
+(Reference USDA Policy Memo SP-40-2013) The following documentation is needed for meeting this criteria:

 - (1) Documentation for Head Start Enrollees-The SFA must obtain documentation of the Head Start participants in order to confirm automatic eligibility for free meals.
 The documentation may be a list of the names of the Head Start participants.
 The documentation must also include the signature of a Head Start employee authorized to provide the certification on behalf of the Head Start office, as appropriate, and the date.
 Verification of eligibility from the household is not required when documentation of categorical eligibility is obtained from Head Start officials.
-Refer to page E-65 for a copy of the Even Start/Head Start Federally Funded Enrollment form. - (2) Annual Update-At the beginning of each year, the determining official must establish whether each child continues to be enrolled in Head Start.
-Carryover of the eligibility status from the previous year also applies to children in Head Start programs IF the SFA administers both the Head Start program and the school in which the child attends kindergarten. - (3) Record Retention-The Head Start list of participants must be maintained on file and readily available for review by USDA, the State agency, or other appropriate agencies for a minimum of three years from the end of the fiscal year to which the information applies or as otherwise specified in program regulations. - b.
-Head Start children MUST be enrolled in the school district in order to claim meals on the NSLP/SBP.
-All enrolled children can be counted in the school's free and/or reduced-price eligible count. - c.
-The categorical eligibility of a Head Start child does NOT extend to the other children in the household.

-2. Even Start
+Refer to page E-63 for a copy of the Even Start/Head Start Federally Funded Enrollment form. - (2) Annual Update-At the beginning of each year, the determining official must establish whether each child continues to be enrolled in Head Start.
+Carryover of the eligibility status from the previous year also applies to children in Head Start programs IF the SFA administers both the Head Start program and the school in which the child attends kindergarten. - (3) Record Retention-The Head Start list of participants must be maintained on file and readily available for review by USDA, the State Agency, or other appropriate agencies for a minimum of three years from the end of the fiscal year to which the information applies or as otherwise specified in program regulations. - b.
+Head Start children do not need to be enrolled in the school, but if they are not enrolled in the school, they cannot be counted in the school's free and/or reduced-price eligible count, but the meals served to the children can be counted and claimed for reimbursement. - c.
+The categorical eligibility of a Head Start child does NOT extend to the other children in the household. - 2.
+Even Start

-For a child to be categorically eligible for free meals based on his or her participation in Even Start, the child MUST be enrolled as a participant in a FEDERALLY funded Even Start Family Literacy Program, MUST be at the prekindergarten level, and MUST be enrolled in the school district.
+For a child to be categorically eligible for free meals based on his or her participation in Even Start, the child MUST be enrolled as a participant in a FEDERALLY funded Even Start Family Literacy Program and MUST be at the prekindergarten level.